 P-Line Twin Tail Soft Plastic

 These soft plastic lures have some crazy action in the water, and are now one of my go-to rigs when I’m hitting the Rockfish reef.
 P-Line Twin Tail Soft Plastics come in 4.5″, 7.5″ and 9.5″ in a variety of great color patterns.
-I like to rig them on a lead bullet head and give them a swift jigging action to really get the unique tail some crazy flutter.
+I like to rig them on a lead bullet jig head and give them a swift jigging action to really get the unique tail some crazy flutter.

 Curly Tail Grub

 There are a variety of swim bait companies that sell effective lures.
 Our favorites are Pitbull Tackle 4″ and 5″ Swimbaits.
-Pick a lead jighead that is heavy enough to get you down to the bottom and work them!
+Pick a swimbait jighead that is heavy enough to get you down to the bottom and work them!
 Also a favorite of hungry Lingcod.

 B2 Squid

 Shrimp Flies have been used by bottomfish charter companies for… like… forever.
 Rig them on a chicken rig and catch two Rockfish at a time!
+Aside from the classic shrimp fly, there are a nunber of soft plastic versions that also work really well.